ethereum/kzg-ceremony-specs/queue-strategy.md

 # Queue Protocol

 Participants must qualify by signing in.
-See [contributor qualification spec](./contributor-identification.md).
+See [contributor qualification spec](./contributor-qualification.md).
 Once signed in, they may join the queue.
 From this point, the client should remain online until the contribution is complete.

 The queue will be maintained by the coordinator.
-The queue will advance whenever a user completes their contribution or is determined to have left the queue.
+The queue will advance whenever:
+- a particpant completes their contribution, or
-The latter will occur as a result of the client failing to check in at the required time.
+- is determined to have left the queue This will occur if the client fails to check in by the deadline (see client api spec), or
+- has taken too long to submit their contribution.

 Contributors who leave the queue (and are detected as such by the coordinator) may not rejoin at a later stage.
 Contributors may contribute only once.
 Individuals will not be prevented from rejoining under a different ID, subject to passing the anti-sybil tests.

-Transcripts for all sub-ceremonies will be collected and submitted together.
+Submissions for all sub-ceremonies will be collected and submitted together.
 A valid contribution requires all 4 contributions to pass validity tests.
+(See [spec]()).

 The coordinator will ensure that no more than a single contributor is contributing at any given time. `Contributing` here means the full life-cycle:
 - Passing the last valid transcript to the contributor